Skip to content

 Field Type Required Description

-filterOnlyNoSettingName bool No Filters out Routes where RouteSettings.name is null
+filterOnlyNoSettingName bool No Filters only Route pages where RouteSettings.name is null

 Custom View